Study Shows Psilocybin Promotes New Growth of Neurons in Brain

 Now a new study out of Yale University shows one dose of psilocybin in mice creates rapid and sustained connections between neurons.

 “So, what they discovered, not only does a single dose of psilocybin produce the formation of neuronal growth as measured by what are called ‘spines,'” Grant said.
-“Spines are the little nubby protrusions off the branches of a neuron that are associated with the connections of other neurons, so presumably the more spines the more connections you have.
+“Spines are the little nubby protrusions off the branches of a neuron that are associated with the connections with other neurons, so presumably the more spines the more connections you have.
 And the study found that psilocybin not only produced growth in the number of spines, but it persisted over a month.
 So that’s remarkable — one dose produces this long-lasting change in the ability of the neurons to form new connections.”